TriplyDB/Documentation/docs/triplydb-js/index.md

       await results.toFile('my-file.nt')
       ```

    5c.
 Load all results into memory.
 Note that this is almost never used.
-If you want to process result then option 5a is better; if you want to persist results then option 5b is better.
+If you want to process results, then option 5a is better; if you want to persist results, then option 5b is better.

       ```typescript
       // Loading results for a SPARQL construct or SPARQL select query into memory.